misomarcell/Tweetcool/README.md

 # Tweetcool
-A Codecool copy of Twitter
+A Codecool version of Twitter